-The history of Monaco is inseparable from that of the House of Grimaldi who were originally of Genoese extraction and rose to prominence during the 12th century.
-In the late 13th century however, with the Holy Roman Empire rife with internal strife, the Grimaldi family was forced to take refuge in Provence.
-François Grimaldi led a group of partisans into the fortress of Monaco in 1297, which has been ruled by his family ever since; the Grimaldis have preserved their independence through a mixture of good luck and cunning diplomacy.
+The history of Monaco is inseparable from that of the House of Grimaldi, who descended from Genoa and rose to prominence during the 12th century.
+In the late-13th century, with the Holy Roman Empire rife with internal strife, the Grimaldis took refuge in Provence where François Grimaldi led a group of partisans into the fortress of Monaco in 1297.
+The family has ruled the region ever since, preserving its independence through a mixture of good luck and cunning diplomacy.

-At various times, they were to be found allied with almost every power in the region, particularly during the Italian Wars in the late 15th and early 16th centuries.
-Monaco's geographical position left them ideally placed to either help or hinder the repeated and largely unsuccessful attempts by the kings of France to conquer Italy.
-This Machiavellian approach paid dividends in 1612 when Honoré II was granted the title of prince by the French crown.
-He signed a treaty of friendship with France, and the principality remained independent from that time on, despite a brief interruption during the French Revolution.
+At various times, they were allied to almost every power in the region, particularly during the Italian Wars in the late-15th and early-16th centuries.
+Monaco is ideally placed geographically to either help or hinder the repeated attempts by French kings to conquer Italy.
+The principality’s Machiavellian diplomacy was richly rewarded in 1612 when Honoré II was granted the title of prince by the French Crown.
+He signed a treaty of friendship with France and Monaco has been independent ever since, with a brief interruption during the French Revolution.

 The Grimaldi motto – 'DeoJuvante' (‘With God's Help’) – provides another possible explanation for the survival of this tiny country, which became an independent state under French protection in 1861.
 Paris has long since maintained a firm grip on the principality through its ambassador and key appointees in the executive and judiciary.

 In 1993, Monaco joined the United Nations, becoming its smallest member and in 2004 joined the Council of Europe.
 It is not a formal member of the EU but does follow various EU policies, notably in customs and border control.
 Its principal attraction to the outside world lies in the provision of tax concessions and discreet banking facilities and this has periodically led to spats with France and the international community.